Marcellin Gaha Djiadeu

-Marcellin Gaha Djiadeu (born March 24, 1982 in Bafang) is a professional Cameroonian footballer currently playing as player-coach for Unisport de Bafang.
+Marcellin Gaha Djiadeu (born March 24, 1982, in Bafang) is a professional Cameroonian professional football coach and former player.

 Career

 He began his career at FC Unisport de Bafang and signed in January 2003 with Cotonsport Garoua.
 Djiadeu left in December 2008 to Cotonsport FC de Garoua and signed in Indonesia for Arema FC.
 He returned in the Spring of 2010 to Cameroon and became the captain of Unisport de Bafang.

 Coaching career

 In April 2013 he attained the B Coaching Licence and started as player-head coach of Unisport de Bafang.